freebasic/fbc/FreeBASIC/readme.txt

     - Wrote the wx demonstration in the examples/wx-c dir.

   o Edmond Leung (leung.edmond@gmail.com):
-    - Translated the SDL headers, including SDL_mixer and SDL_image.
+    - Translated the SDL headers, including SDL_mixer and SDL_image (later replaced by the SWIG FB wrapper version).
     - Wrote/ported many of the examples in the examples/SDL dir.

   o Eric Lope (vic_viperph@yahoo.com):